Paschou-Lab/ReAct/Simulator/README.md

 ```
 then an exicutable titled `SimEigenstrat` should be created in the designated directory.

-## Quick demo for SimEigentrat
+## Quick demo for SimEigenstrat
-Go to the directory where `SimEigentrat` is created, and run
+Go to the directory where `SimEigenstrat` is created, and run
 ```
 ./SimEigenstrat Homo 12345 5 0.05 100000 1.2 1000 1000 1 DemoSim_Homo
 ```